sipostudent/Bug-Issue-Tracker/README.md

 ```console
 venv\Scripts\activate
 ```

+> The command above is for a WINDOWS operating system.
+However, if you are on a MAC or LINUX operating system (OS), the `venv\Scripts\activate` command will need changing too with `venv\bin\activate` For further details, please refer to the correct documentation regarding your OS.

 > You would then be able to start introducing any new modules without influencing the framework default Python or other virtual environments.